getporter/operator/docs/content/quickstart/_index.md

    NAMESPACE    NAME      CREATED          MODIFIED         LAST ACTION   LAST STATUS quickstart   mellama   19 seconds ago   19 seconds ago   install       succeeded
    ```
-1. You can see the logs from the installation with `porter logs --installation llama`.
+1. You can see the logs from the installation with `porter logs --installation mellama`.
    ```console
    $ porter logs --installation mellama
    Could not stream logs for pod install-mellama-5xjch-tdgts.
 Retrying...: container "invocation" in pod "install-mellama-5xjch-tdgts" is waiting to start: ContainerCreating